anoosha-tariq/Anoosha-Portfolio-2025/index.md

 ---

-### Awards & Honours
+### Awards & Honours 🏆

 * **Dean's Honour List (University of Debrecen)** 4.67/5 GPA in Business Administration BSc.

-* **Exceeding targets and operational excellency (WWF - World Wild Fund for Nature)** Awarded 1st place of 50 departments in exceeding set targets and KPIs.
+* **Exceeding targets and operational excellency (WWF)** Awarded 1st place of 50 teams in exceeding set targets and KPIs.

 ---

-### Transferable Extracurriculars
+### Transferable Extracurriculars 🚀

-* **Vice President Business Society (LGS)**
+**Vice President Business Society (LGS)**
 * Led a team of 30 members to drive business-focused initiatives and enhance society growth.
 * Organized 5 business events, drawing over 200 students and professionals.
 * Managed event budgets, achieving a 20% reduction in overall costs.
 * Led partnerships with 20+ local businesses, securing internships and mentorship opportunities for students.
 * Boosted membership by 30% through strategic marketing and recruitment campaigns.

-* **Vice President Business Society (LGS)**
+**Vice President Business Society (LGS)**
 * Led a team of 20 members, fostering innovation and collaboration in robotics projects and events.
 * Organized 5+ robotics competitions, attracting over 100 participants and sponsors.
 * Coordinated robotics workshops, improving student participation and skills by 40%.

 ---

-### Volunteering
+### Volunteering 🌍

-* **Intern (Rising Sun Institute for Special Children)**
+**Intern (Rising Sun Institute for Special Children)**
 * Fundraised $5000 for special needs children through a 15 days door to door campaign.
 * Supported over 30 children in the daily activities of special children
 * Developed and tracked progress for 15 children, ensuring their developmental milestones were achieved in line with school objectives.
 * Organized 20+ weekly recreational activities, boosting children’s motor skills by 10% over a 6-month period.

-* **Academic Support Intern (Shaheera Foundation)**
+**Academic Support Intern (Shaheera Foundation)**
 * Assisted in teaching vocational and social skills, benefiting 30+ students.
 * Utilized innovative teaching methods for teaching English and Maths, increasing student engagement by 25%.
 * Provided tailored 1-1 training sessions for children with special needs.

 ---

-### Contact
+### Contact 📞

 * **LinkedIn**: [Anoosha Tariq](https://www.linkedin.com/in/anoosha-tariq-sahi){:rel="noopener noreferrer"}
 * **Email**: anooshy10@gmail.com